MarsBased/handbook/guides/patterns/README.md

 # MarsBased Patterns

 A collection of MarsBased programming patterns in different languages.
+For now, only Ruby on Rails.

 ## Ruby on Rails